Zakarpattia Oblast: History

+Early history

 According to the Chronicon Pictum, the earliest state established in Zakarpattia was Ungvari in 677 AD.
-The name Ungvar derives from a migration of the Onogurs of Poltava who were ruled by the northern Kubiar sons of Kubrat.
+The name Ungvar derives from a migration of the Onogurs of Poltava, who were ruled by the northern Kubiar sons of Kubrat.
 The Onogur tribes entered Etelköz through the Verecke Pass.
-Some of Ungvari's Kubiars under Khan-Tuvan eventually joined the Rus' to form Rus' Khaganate.
-In the late 9th century Ungvari's ruling Árpád dynasty began to fulfil their ambitions for the Carpathian basin where by 895 they had relocated to rule over the Magyars.
+Some of Ungvari's Kubiars under Khan-Tuvan eventually joined the Rus' to form the Rus' Khaganate.
+In the late 9th century, Ungvari's ruling Árpád dynasty began to fulfil their ambitions for the Carpathian basin, where, by 895, they had relocated to rule over the Magyars.

-According to the Gesta Hungarorum, as Prince Álmos entered on the castle of Hung and there he appointed his son Árpád as the primary ruler, hence he was called of the leader of Hungvária, while all of his valiant soldiers as Hungvárus, so since then all the Magyars have been known by this name internationally.
+According to the Gesta Hungarorum, as Prince Álmos entered on the castle of Hung and there he appointed his son Árpád as the primary ruler, hence he was called of the leader of Hungvária, while all of his valiant soldiers were known as Hungvárus, so since then all the Magyars have been known by this name internationally.

-In 895 the Hungarian tribes entered the Carpathian Basin from here through the Verecke pass, and the lands of Transcarpathia were part of the Principality of Hungary since 895, which transformed the Kingdom of Hungary in 1000.
+In 895, the Hungarian tribes entered the Carpathian Basin from here through the Verecke pass, and the lands of Transcarpathia were influenced by the Principality of Hungary since 895, which transformed the Kingdom of Hungary in 1000.
+In Transcarpathia, the Voivodeship of Maramureș, granted to a small Romanian nobility, was established in 1343.
+The region was reorganized into the Máramaros County in 1402.

-Since 1867, it was part of Hungarian side of Austria-Hungary until the latter's demise at the end of World War I. It approximately consisted of four Hungarian counties (comitatus): Bereg, Ung, Ugocsa and Maramaros.
+Since 1867, it was part of the Hungarian side of Austria-Hungary until the latter's demise at the end of World War I. It approximately consisted of four Hungarian counties (comitatus): Bereg, Ung, Ugocsa, and Maramaros.
 This region was briefly part of the short-lived West Ukrainian National Republic in 1918.
-The region was occupied by Romania by the end of that year, mostly the eastern portion such as Rakhiv and Khust.
-It was later recaptured by Hungarian Soviet Republic in the summer of 1919.
-Finally, after the Treaty of Trianon of 1920 it became part of Czechoslovakia with a supposedly equal level of autonomy as the Slovak lands and Bohemia-Moravia-Czech Silesia (Czech lands).
+The region was occupied by Romania by the end of that year, mostly the eastern portion, such as Rakhiv and Khust.
+It was later recaptured by the Hungarian Soviet Republic in the summer of 1919.
+Finally, after the Treaty of Trianon of 1920, it became part of Czechoslovakia with a supposedly equal level of autonomy as the Slovak lands and Bohemia-Moravia-Czech Silesia (Czech lands).

 The province has a unique footnote in history as the only region in the former Czechoslovakia to have had an American governor: its first governor was Gregory Zhatkovich, an American citizen who had earlier emigrated from the region and represented the Rusyn community in the U.S. Zhatkovich was appointed governor by Czechoslovakia's first president, T. G. Masaryk in 1920, and served for about one year until he resigned over differences regarding the region's autonomy.
 In 1928, it adopted the name of Subcarpathian Rus' (Podkarpatská Rus).
-Nevertheless, such autonomy was granted as late as in 1938, after detrimental events of the Munich Conference; until then this land was administered directly from Prague by the government-appointed provincial presidents (zemští prezidenti) and/or elected governors (guvernéři).
+Nevertheless, such autonomy was granted as late as in 1938, after detrimental events of the Munich Conference; until then, this land was administered directly from Prague by the government-appointed provincial presidents (zemští prezidenti) and/or elected governors (guvernéři).

+Following the Munich Agreement, the southern part of the region was awarded to Hungary under the First Vienna Award in 1938.
+The remaining portion was constituted as an autonomous region of the short-lived Second Czechoslovak Republic.